TheJanusStream/symbios-avatar/docs/plan.md

 1. **B-Mesh joint-merge topology** — the hard 20% of meshing; prototyped before dependence. *Retired as a risk: it was built, and the review defended it.*
-2. **Goal-space encoding/reconstruction subtlety** — highest-risk subsystem; mitigated by landing IK/inertialization/springs first (they deliver feel even with a tiny pose set) and by Spore's shipped precedent.
-Springs are the piece still missing (#38).
+2. **Goal-space encoding/reconstruction subtlety** — highest-risk subsystem; mitigated by landing IK/inertialization/springs first (they deliver feel even with a tiny pose set) and by Spore's shipped precedent. *Springs landed (#38), completing the trio.*
 3. **Unproven Bevy quality ceiling** — no published Bevy project shows this character fidelity; nothing engine-side blocks it, but the gap is art-direction iteration. *There is now an instrument for it (#37), and the first thing it showed was a difference the software renderer alone could not have attributed.*
-4. **WebGL2 constraints** — draw-per-skinned-mesh, no SSAO/TAA; tiers degrade by omission; WebGPU improves everything later. *Triangles are inside the budget (#40); draws are not — five against three, and the excess is the eye pair, so #35 decides it.*
+4. **WebGL2 constraints** — draw-per-skinned-mesh, no SSAO/TAA; tiers degrade by omission; WebGPU improves everything later. *Both halves are now met and held by `tests/budget.rs`: triangles inside the 30,000 target (#40, re-derived at #209), and four draws against a target of four — skin, hair, cloth, eye — after #118 turned the eyelids into a pose.*
 5. **Bevy animation API churn** — thin bridge, engine-agnostic core.
 6. **A budget that only holds for the default record.** Until #40, a body's cost was nearly independent of its parameters, so one measurement covered the space.
 It is not any more: a lock